i-like-robots/react-tag-autocomplete/readme.md

   optionIsActive: 'is-active',
 }
 ```

+#### closeOnSelect (optional)

+Boolean parameter to control whether the listbox should be closed and active option reset when a tag is selected.
+Defaults to `false`.

 #### id (optional)

 The ID attribute given to the listbox element.
 This should be unique for each component instance.
 Defaults to: `"ReactTags"`.